StreamElements/widgets/CustomCode.md

 ### JS
 You can use pure JavaScript or include external libraries/frameworks to ease your work, however everything will be running in protected sandbox, so you won’t be able to access cookies, `console.*` methods or IndexedDB storage.
 ### JSON
-You can create custom variables, so enduser doesn’t have to interact with code, those fields will be displayed under “OPEN EDITOR” in left panel.<br>
+You can create custom variables, so enduser doesn’t have to interact with code, those fields will be displayed under “OPEN EDITOR” in left panel.

-This data can be also called by `{{variableName}}` or `{variableName}` within HTML/CSS/JS code (however for better readibility we suggest using those calls only in HTML/CSS)<br>
+This data can be also called by `{{variableName}}` or `{variableName}` within HTML/CSS/JS code (however for better readibility we suggest using those calls only in HTML/CSS).

-At this point we support all of HTML5 input types (except of file and date/datetime-local)
+At this point we support all of HTML5 input types (except of file and date/datetime-local).

+There are some reserved field names (all future reserved words will start with `widget`):
+* `widgetName` - Used to set the display name of the widget
+* `widgetAuthor` - Set the author name of the widget (adds a "(by Author)" to the widget name)
 #### Example
 ##### JSON
 ```JSON